Hope Graham Program FAQs

 For further details, please see HGP Admission Process.

-The Hope Graham Program offers the Orton-Gillingham Reading & Writing Tutorial, a five-week summer program for students entering Grades 2 through 8.
+The Hope Graham Program offers Orton-Gillingham Summer Immersion, a four-week summer program for students entering Grades 2 through 6.
 Designed to reinforce reading, writing, and spelling skills, this summer program is appropriate for learners who struggle with these subjects, including those who have been diagnosed with dyslexia or other language-based learning differences.
 (Your child may also choose to participate in the afternoon day camp sessions of Bancroft School’s Summer Camp Program.)

 Additionally, during the school year, we will offer the Bancroft Speaker Series, which features informational speakers and forums open to the public on topics related to language-based learning differences.